Cesar-Gabriel/tree/README.md

 # Tree

-This repository contains a project called "Tree" which is primarily built using HTML and CSS.
+This repository contains a project called "Tree" which is primarily built using HTML, CSS, Python, and JavaScript.
 This project aims to track and count the number of trees planted by various companies.

 ## Project Structure

+- **JavaScript (49.8%)**: Handles dynamic updates and interaction on the webpage.
+- **Python (37.4%)**: Manages the backend logic, including counting and storing tree data.
-- **HTML (17.3%)**: The main structure and content of the web pages.
+- **HTML (9.2%)**: The main structure and content of the web pages.
-- **CSS (5.8%)**: The styling and layout of the web pages.
+- **CSS (3.6%)**: The styling and layout of the web pages.
-- **PYTHON (76.9)**: The tree counter.

 ## Features

 - Track trees planted by different companies.
 - Display total trees planted.
 - Easy to navigate user interface.

+## Getting Started

 ### Prerequisites